michzyman/CitiesPhysicalDisordersProject-/README.md

 3. Make the project root the current working directory

-4. Build the docker container with `docker build . city-disorders` (all Docker commands must be preceded by sudo on some machines)
+4. Build the docker container with `docker build -t city-disorders .` (note: all Docker commands must be preceded by sudo on some machines)

 5. Run the docker container with ``docker run -p 5000:5000 -v `pwd`:/code city-disorders``